-OXFORD VALLEY, PENNSYLVANIA -- Kohls has a promotion which has been ongoing, where you sign up your e-mail address and you get a $5 coupon via e-mail to print up and take into any Kohl's and they will take $5 off your purchase of $5 or more.
+OXFORD VALLEY, PENNSYLVANIA -- Kohl's has a promotion which has been ongoing, where you sign up your e-mail address and you get a $5 coupon via e-mail to print up and take into any Kohl's and they will take $5 off your purchase of $5 or more.
 I sent for one, so did my daughter.
-It states on the coupon one per household, but when I went into Kohls and used the coupon the cashier asked me if I wanted to sign up my e-mail address, I informed her that I had done that already, which is how I got the coupon I just handed her.
+It states on the coupon one per household, but when I went into Kohl's and used the coupon the cashier asked me if I wanted to sign up my e-mail address, I informed her that I had done that already, which is how I got the coupon I just handed her.
 She asked if I had an alternative e-mail address, I said I did, she told me to give it to her, which I did.

 Last week as I was checking out, using a coupon, the store manager approached me and told me that security said they could not accept any coupons from me in the future.
 That I had been using more than their limit of one.
 I told the manager that I knew it said on the coupon a limit of one per household, but that the cashiers continued to ask me for new e-mail addresses.
 It was almost like they got a bonus for signing up new people.
 I told her that I was content to have the first coupon, but that they said I could sign up more than one.
-And this was not just one cashier who asked me for n alternative address, it was several different ones.
+And this was not just one cashier who asked me for an alternative address, it was several different ones.

 COLUMBIA, SOUTH CAROLINA -- I placed an order for a Christmas gift on Nov.
-24th online and received the confirmation email with order 2 days later I received an email with tracking stating my order had shipped with the tracking number and should be received dec.3 so as on dec.3 I checked the tracking and it stated label created.
+24th online and received the confirmation email with order.
+2 days later I received an email with tracking stating my order had shipped with the tracking number and should be received Dec.3.
+So as on Dec.3 I checked the tracking and it stated label created.
 I called customer service and they stated the item was out of stock and would be back in stock in 3 weeks.
-So what exactly was being shipped to me and why did my order status on kohl website state completed.
+So what exactly was being shipped to me and why did my order status on Kohl's website state completed.
 So I asked for a refund and was informed it would take 7 days.